joeygibson/github-actions/README.md

 # github-actions

-These are reusable [Github Action](https://github.com/features/actions) script for building projects in various langauges, for both Linux and macOS.
+These are reusable [Github Action](https://github.com/features/actions) script for building projects in various langauges, for Linux, macOS, and Windows.

 The `build.yml` file is run whenever a `commit` happens.
 It builds and tests the project